Geometric properties of the four parameters Wright function: Introduction

 This class is denoted by $\mathcal{F}.$ A finite sequence $\{\beta_n\}_{n=1}^{k}$ is called a subordinating factor sequence if \eqref{eq:series-subord} yields \eqref{eq:series-subord-cond} whenever $\alpha_{k+1}=\alpha_{k+2}=\cdots =0$.
 This class of such finite sequences of length $k$ is denoted by $\mathcal{F}_{k}$. \end{definition}

 This paper is organized as follows.
 We provide some lemmas in Section 2, which will be helpful to prove the main results.
 In Section 3, starlikeness, convexity and uniform convexity of $\mathcal{W}_{(\mu,a),(\nu,b)}(z)$, are discussed using the properties of Fox-Wright function.
 In Section 4, we provide some alternative conditions for starlikeness, convexity and uniform convexity of $\mathbb{W}_{(\mu,a),(\nu,b)}(z),$ which will be helpful to discuss close-to-convexity (univalency) of $\mathbb{W}_{(\mu,a),(\nu,b)}(z).$ In Section 5, we derive some properties and inequalities related to $\mathcal{W}_{(\mu,a),(\nu,b)}(z)$ and $\mathbb{W}_{(\mu,a),(\nu,b)}(z)$ involving hypergeometric function.
-In addition, behaviour of zeros of the partial sums of $\mathcal{W}_{(\mu,a),(\nu,b)}(z)$ and $\mathbb{W}_{(\mu,a),(\nu,b)}(z)$ are also analyzed.
 In Section 6, we discuss geometric properties of normalized Bessel function of the first kind and two parameters Wright function, as applications and show that the results obtained in this paper, are better than the existing ones available in the literature.